purvibillore/fsl-community-bsp-jethro-customization/README.md

 Note: For customizing using the jethro branch of same repo for build......

-Repository for fsl-community-bsp-jethro-customization, for customized board.
+Repository for fsl-community-bsp-jethro-customization, for customized board based on sabresd.

 FSL Community BSP